 (The No Spill Bottle and Applicator)

-I have two of these bottle applicators.
+I have two of these Citadel plastic glue bottle applicators.
 One opened, and another spare in its packaging in my drawer ready to go.
 The cement is easy to dispense from the bottle with its narrow dispensing nozzle.
 This is important because you don’t need a lot of plastic model cement for it to work.

 As the plastic cement functions to “melt” or dissolve the plastic surfaces, it only takes a small bit.
 Because the chemical inside is a volatile solvent, it evaporates quickly, which also means your plastic parts bond fast.
+As a reliable plastic glue, this is awesome, as it dries quickly and permanently.

 Because of the shape of the bottle, this particular brand of plastic cement allows you to sit it on the table at an angle without the cap on.
 This is probably the best reason to get this plastic model cement for your miniatures.